RMbagna/WarehouseRobotPairing/README.md

 ---

-## 📌 Project Overview
+## Project Overview

 * **Goal:**
-  To investigate how humans form and evolve preferences when interacting with multiple robots in a warehouse task environment.
+  Given the production demands and time constraints, this study examines how human operators perceive different roles—delivering, inspection and assembling—when robotic assistance is introduced.
+This study explores bias in operator task preferences when working alone vs. alongside a robot in a manufacturing warehouse setting.
+The goal is to identify where robots can enhance productivity, while understanding the conditions under which workers prefer or reject automation in collaborative tasks.

 * **Key Features:**

   * Human-in-the-loop decision-making experiment design